Gravestorm/Discom/README.md

 ## Features
 ### Commands
 - /chat `message` - Have a chat with the bot.
+- /info `@user` - Displays information about the selected user, if a user is not selected, displays information about the sender.
 - /colour `hue luminosity` - Change the colour of the Nitro Booster role to a random colour, can also write a specific hue/colour (colour name or colour hex code) and select the luminosity/brightness (bright, light or dark).
-- /d `number @user #channel` - Delete a number of messages in the current channel (100 max per use), optionally can also select a user to only delete their messages, as well as optionally select a channel to transfer the deleted messages to.
+- /d `number @user #channel` - Delete a number of messages in the current channel (100 max per use), can select a user to only delete their messages or a channel to transfer the deleted messages to, can also select both or none.
 - /q `MessageID #channel` - Quote a message, enter the message ID, also need to select the channel that the message is in if it's in a different channel than the current one.
-- /info `@user` - Displays information about the selected user, if a user is not selected, shows information about the sender.
-- /leaderboard - Displays the leaderboards of the server.

 ### Plugins
 - Sends the Almanax offering for the current day to the specified Almanax channel, refreshes each midnight DUT (Dofus time).
 - Sends Dofus RSS/Twitter/Youtube posts to the specified English/French Announcement channels, as well as Ankama Youtube videos to the specified Ads channel.
+- Sends the leaderboards of the server to the specified Leaderboard channel, refreshes on the first day of each month.
 - Sends deleted messages to the specified Log channel.
 - Gives the Streaming role to users who have the Streamer role and are currently streaming, as well as removes the Streaming role when they finish streaming.
 - Removes random characters from the start of nicknames, used by people to pop up at the top of the online list.